mirno/dartCounter2_0/README.md

 ## problem description
 The Angular application, when  tried to make a POST request to the Go API, the browser first sent an OPTIONS request as a preflight check.
 However, the Go server was not configured to handle OPTIONS requests correctly for the /game/start and /game/score endpoints.
 As a result, the server responded with a 405 Method Not Allowed status, causing the browser to block the subsequent POST request due to the CORS policy violation.

+---

+# Frontend development REACT

+> npx create-react-app frontend-react --template typescript

+## Using TypeScript with React
+1. Using TypeScript in your React project offers several benefits, such as improved code quality and developer experience due to static typing.
+Here are some key points about using TypeScript with React:

+2. TypeScript Interfaces: TypeScript interfaces are a powerful way to define the shape of objects or props in React.
+They help ensure that components receive and use props correctly.

+3. Component Props and State: Define interfaces for your component props and state for better type checking.

+4. Event Handling: TypeScript can help define the types for event objects in your event handlers, making it easier to access event properties safely.

+5. Integration with Third-Party Libraries: Many popular libraries have TypeScript type definitions available, either bundled with the library or as separate @types/ packages.